section-engineering-education/engineering-education/content/articles/spring-cloud-k8/index.md

   - [Conclusion](#conclusion)

 ### Prerequisites
-- You should have [minikube](https://minikube.sigs.k8s.io/docs/start/) locally installed on your machine.
+- You should have [Minikube](https://minikube.sigs.k8s.io/docs/start/) locally installed on your machine.
 - Understanding RESTful APIs.
-- You should be familiar with setting application cluster nodes.
+- You should be familiar with setting up application cluster nodes.

 ### Objectives
 This tutorial will teach you everything you need to know about Spring Boot microservices, how to integrate them with Kubernetes, and deploy it on Minikube.